Peeling Bipartite Networks for Dense Subgraph Discovery: Dense bipartite subgraphs

-Enforcing a lower bound on the number of butterflies per edge helps to focus on each affiliation separately.
-We also define a new connectivity condition that is stronger than the traditional connectedness and solves the problem shown in Figure~\ref{fig:strongconn}.
-Two edges $e$ and $e' \in E$ are connected by \textit{series of butterflies} if there exists a sequence of edges $e = e_1, e_2, \ldots, e_k = e'$ such that for each $i$, some butterfly contains $e_i \cup e_{i+1}$.
-In a similar spirit to the core and tip numbers, we define the \textbf{wing number} of an edge, denoted as $\psi$, to indicate the intensity of the surrounding butterflies.
+Again we use the butterfly connectedness condition that is stronger than the traditional connectedness and helps to distinguish different regions that are traditionally connected, as shown in Fig.~\ref{fig:strongconn}.
+Two edges $a$ and $b \in E$ are connected by a \textit{series of butterflies} if there exists a sequence of edges $a = e_1, e_2, \ldots, e_k = b$ such that some butterfly contains $e_i$ and $e_{i+1}$ for each $i$.

-Figure~\ref{fig:over} presents the $k$-wings in the same graph that we checked the $k$-tips previously.
-There are nine butterflies again, and we check the number for each edge now.
-Each edge takes part in at least one butterfly, thus the entire graph is a $1$-wing, given in the dashed green line.
-There are also two bicliques: $BC123$ and $DE456$.
+Fig.~\ref{fig:wing} presents the $k$-wings in the same toy graph that we checked in the previous section.
+Edge $(g, 6)$, $g6$ in short, does not participate in any butterfly.
+Each of the four edges in the middle, $c3, c4, d3, d4$, participate in only one butterfly, thus each edge has a wing number of $1$ and they form a $1$-wing, marked by the green region.
+There are also two $(3,2)$ bicliques: $abc12$ and $def56$.
 Each edge in those subgraphs participates in exactly two butterflies.
-So, each bliclique is a $2$-wing, shown in dashed pink lines.
-Regarding the edges, all in $2$-wings have wing number of $2$, colored in pink.
-Also, $\wing{A1}=\wing{A2}=\wing{C4}=\wing{D3}=\wing{F5}=\wing{F6}=1$, green edges, since they only exist in a $1$-wing.
-Algorithm to discover all the $k$-wings in a graph and the wing numbers of vertices is given in the next section.
+So, each is a $2$-wing, shown in dashed red lines.
+Overall, $k$-wings can extract denser regions that cannot be seen by the $k$-tips.
+Similar to the tip numbers, we associate each edge with a number to index the subgraphs.
+We define the \textbf{wing number} of an edge, denoted by $\psi$, as follows.

+\begin{defn} \textbf{Wing number}, \textbf{$\wing{e}$}, of an edge $e \in E$ is the largest {\boldmath $w$} such that there is a $w$-wing that contains $e$. \textbf{Wing decomposition} is the problem of finding the wing numbers of edges in $G$. \end{defn} In Fig.~\ref{fig:wing}, wing numbers of the edges are shown by the corresponding colors. $\wing{c3}=\wing{c4}=\wing{d3}=\wing{d4}=1$, the green edges, which belong to the $1$-wing, but not the $2$-wing.
+All the other edges, except $g6$, has wing number of $2$, in red.
+A $k$-wing can be found by a similar traversal operation explained for the $k$-tip.
+This time we traverse on edges.
+We start at an edge with the wing number of $k$ and at each step we visit an edge that resides in a common butterfly and has a wing number of at least $k$.
+Traversal continues until no such edge remains and the set of visited edges forms the $k$-tip.